Inc-G/Q_learning_briscola/README.md

 ### metrics:
 Some pictures.

-### Briscola gui:
+## Usage:

-In this folder there is a _very basic_ flask application + html page to play on your browser vs the deterministic model, vs the random model, and vs the best MLP model I trained.
+Navigate to the folder Briscola gui and run Briscola_app.py.
+You need Flask 2.0.1, tensorflow >= 2.4.0, numpy, pandas, scikit-learn. if you use Windows you might need to change the localhost address from 0.0.0.0 to 127.0.0.1 in Briscola.html.

-To play, you need Flask 2.0.1, tensorflow >= 2.4.0, numpy, pandas, scikit-learn.
+In Briscola gui there is a _very basic_ flask application + html page to play on your browser vs the deterministic model, vs the random model, and vs the best MLP model I trained.
 The server-side is in Briscola_app.py, the client-side is the html page Briscola.html in the folder "templates".
-You might want to (1) have the model weights and the modules briscola_players.py and environment.py in the same folder where Briscola_app.py is and (2) if you use Windows you might need to change the localhost address from 0.0.0.0 to 127.0.0.1 in Briscola.html.
 A sample of the html page is below (the ui can be improved :))